Privacy and cookie policies

 First and foremost it should be made clear that this website does not require any form of registration to use.
 For this reason we do not ask for, or require, any personal information from you such as your email address.
 You are not required to “log in” to access any part of this site.

-As per accepted and well established industry standards we access statistics from our web server log.
-This records what pages have been accessed and other information such as your browser, any referring website (the site which linked to us, which you clicked on), the parameters of your search if you come from a search engine (where passed to us by the search engine) and so on.
+As per accepted and well established industry standards we access statistics from our web server log and Google Analytics.
+These record what pages have been accessed and other information such as your browser, any referring website (the site which linked to us, which you clicked on), the parameters of your search if you come from a search engine (where passed to us by the search engine) and so on.

 The web statistics in this respect are a record or log of your visit and this information is aggregated into an abbreviated and condensed form which we use for information and statistical purposes.
 Practical examples of the use of this information includes seeing what search terms are the most popular, which pages are viewed the most, how long people spend on the site, how much bandwidth is being used and from what broad geographic areas visitors come from.
 This information does not identify you personally.

-We have been made aware that if you view an embedded YouTube clip that YouTube may place a cookie on your machine.
+If you view an embedded YouTube clip, YouTube may place a cookie on your machine.
 Again we have no control over this but as we do embed YouTube clips here we wanted to make you aware of this.

 Advertising and outgoing link policies